canonical/ubuntu-cloud-docs/docs/aws/aws-explanation/canonical-offerings.rst

 `Ubuntu WorkSpaces`_ are virtual Ubuntu desktops powered by AWS.
 WorkSpaces is a paid offering supported through `Amazon Workspaces`_ and the image provided for workspaces is basically an Ubuntu Desktop running on EC2, with Ubuntu Pro services (ESM, livepatch) enabled by default.

-Anbox cloud appliance
+Anbox Cloud appliance
 ~~~~~~~~~~~~~~~~~~~~~

-The `Anbox cloud`_ appliance runs Android containers in the cloud, providing mobile development capabilities.
+The `Anbox Cloud`_ appliance runs Android containers in the cloud, providing mobile development capabilities.
 It is available at the `AWS marketplace (Anbox cloud)`_.

 MicroK8s AWS appliance